 - Soil map of Scotland (partial cover) - Go to the map - information about the map

-Find more about your soils properties
+Find more about your soil's properties

 What can my soils do?

-Maps have been created which show the capability of land for growing crops, taking into account the soil, climate and where the soil is situated in the landscape.
+Maps have been created that show the capability of land for growing crops, taking into account the soil, climate and where the soil is situated in the landscape.
 The land is classified taking into account the range of crops a piece of land can grow and how well it could grow them.
 These maps are available across the country at a national scale and in more detail for the main agricultural areas of Scotland (partial cover).

 - National scale land capability for agriculture - Go to the map - information about the map